foremind/Dell-Inspiron-7490-OpenCore/README.md

 1. Touchpad - fully functional using VoodooI2CHID

-Sometimes after powering on the touchpad may disappear, another (1 or 2) reboots usually will fix that, likely some problems with Voodoo drivers and perhaps even a race condition?
+Sometimes after powering on the touchpad may disappear, another (2 or 3) hot reboots will usually fix that, likely some problems with Voodoo drivers and perhaps even a race condition?

 Not Working

-1. Screen brigtness using hot keys
+1. Screen brightness using hot keys

 The software slider under display preferences works though.